Doctoral studies (PhD) – Department of Computing Science

 Our goal is that every doctoral student is a member of an active research group consisting of researchers in different stages of their scientific careers who can help each other by providing input and inspiration.

 The most usual type of doctoral thesis in Sweden is the cumulative thesis, consisting of several published research articles centered around a common question or research problem.
 However, it is also possible to write a monograph.

 The Doctoral Student Day is held once every semester.
 It's an opportunity for you to present your research to the rest of the department and others who are interested.
 The Doctoral Student Day has become a very much appreciated event.
 The meeting with others, from a large number of different countries gives rise to both dialogue and meaningful exchange.
 Many times this also results in collaborations with researchers at other faculties and universities and external partners.

-The final highlight of your doctoral studies is the public defense, during which you will be engaged in a scientific dialogue with a specialist in your field, the so-called opponent.
-A grading committee decides upon the final outcome, which can be either pass or fail (i.e., there are only these two grades).
+The final highlight of your doctoral studies is defending your thesis, (disputera, in Swedish).
+In this ceremony, you will be engaged in a scientific dialogue with a specialist in your field, the so-called opponent.

 A grading committee then decides upon the outcome, which can be either pass or fail.